 Facial muscles are arranged into groups that oppose the action of each other (agonist and antagonist).
 It is the balance between the agonist and antagonist that determines where certain facial features sit, e.g. the height and shape of the eyebrows.
 Interfering with this balance in a negative way can cause the eyebrows to sag or become too peaked (‘spocked’).
 It is therefore crucial to maintain or improve the balance in order to achieve an aesthetically pleasing outcome.

 It is also important to be mindful that facial ageing affects all four layers of the face, namely skin, muscle, subcutaneous fat and bone.
 It stands to reason that other treatment modalities, such as dermal fillers will play a more prominent role in delivering a refreshed appearance as we age.

 An additional point to consider is that the underlying structural ageing changes cause the face to sag.
 A number of the facial mimetic muscles, particularly those involved in smiling, elevate and lift the face.
 These elevator muscles of the face work overtime to compensate for the sagging, causing lines to form.
-Our doctors are highly experienced at appreciating and recognising this phenomenon, and they will treat these muscles judiciously to avoid causing further sagging.
+Appreciating and recognising this phenomenon means that we treat these muscles judiciously to avoid causing further sagging.

 We all have the same facial muscles.
 The pattern in which these muscles are used varies from person to person.
 Sometimes this is hereditary, for example, some of us make the same facial expressions as our parents.
 In other instances, the pattern may be due to anatomical reasons, for example, people with sagging eyelids tend to subconsciously raised their eyebrows to compensate, causing horizontal wrinkles to form on their foreheads.